KKhujo/SSD1306-OLED/README.md

-<h1>Using the <em>SSD1306-OLED</em> to display a bitmap image.</h1>
-Resolution is 128×64 pixels, so you will need to edit your image prior to getting its encoding. <br>The bitmap tool I made is not that extensive but does its role.<br>
+# Displaying Bitmap Images on the SSD1306 OLED

+The **SSD1306 OLED** is a versatile display module with a resolution of 128×64 pixels, making it ideal for a wide range of applications.
+Before encoding your images for display, ensure they are edited to fit the resolution constraints.

+While the bitmap tool provided may not offer extensive features, it efficiently serves its purpose of converting images for the SSD1306 OLED.

-To compile the `bitmap.cpp` file, use the following command:
+To compile the `bitmap.cpp` file, execute the following command:

 ```bash
 g++ bitmap.cpp -o bit -lfreeimage